padrinobook/padrinobook/chapters/user_profile.md

 ## User Profile

 To update a user profile we need the `edit` and `update` action.
-Let's beginning with writing tests for the `edit` section:
+Let's beginning with writing tests for the `edit` action:

 ```ruby